StefanFabian/qml_ros_plugin/README.md

+## Warning: Currently in Alpha
+While this plugin contains a significant amount of tests (~95% line coverage), it is still in alpha stadium and bugs are expected.
+Be aware of this.
+I would not recommend using it in production systems without further testing.

 ## QmlRosPlugin
 Connects QML user interfaces to the Robot Operating System (ROS).
+Please be aware that this loses some of the semantic information that the type of a message would normally provide.

 Currently, has support for the following:

 ### Subscribers